The MySQL string ORD function is one of the MySQL String Functions, which is to find the code of the leftmost character in a string.

 The following query shows multiple ways to use this MySQL String ORD function.
 Here, we used only single characters; that’s why this function returns the ASCII values of those characters.

 In the third statement, we used a different character.
-So, it used the formula to get that code.
+So, this String Function used the formula to get that code.